P3r1c086/P3r1c086/README.md

 ## About Me

 - 📲 Mobile developer
-- ⚡ I am fascinated with the world of Kotlin
+- ⚡ I am fascinated with the world of **Kotlin** and **Artificial Intelligence development**
 - 📫 Contact me at pajaros33@gmail.com
 - 💬 https://www.linkedin.com/in/pedro-aguilar-fern%C3%A1ndez-167753140/

 <br>